AlexandreDecan/sismic/docs/behavior.rst

         :emphasize-lines: 3-5

-Given/when {seconds:g} seconds elapsed
+Given/when I wait {seconds:g} seconds
-Given/when {seconds:g} second elapsed
+Given/when I wait {seconds:g} second

     These steps increase the internal clock of the interpreter.